MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/developing-windows-applications-that-communicate-with-a-usb-device.md

 - [UWP app for a USB device](writing-usb-device-companion-apps-for-microsoft-store.md)

-  Windows 8.1 provides the **[Windows.Devices.Usb](/uwp/api/Windows.Devices.Usb)** namespace that can't be used in earlier versions of Windows.
+  Windows 8.1 provides the **[Windows.Devices.Usb](/uwp/api/Windows.Devices.Usb)** namespace, which can't be used in earlier versions of Windows.
 For other Microsoft Store resources, see the [Universal Windows Platform documentation](/windows/uwp/).

 - [Windows desktop app for a USB device](windows-desktop-app-for-a-usb-device.md)